Hidden Fees in Dubai Car Rental

 - Contracts are long and complex to confuse renters.

-- Some clauses make renters pay for tires, undercarriage, or other exclusions.
+- Some clauses require renters to pay for tires, undercarriages, or other exclusions.

 - New or foreign renters are more likely to miss local rules, like tolls or fines.

-- Companies often hide costs with unclear pricing or vague car condition photos.
+- Companies often hide costs through unclear pricing or vague photos of the car’s condition.

 How to Avoid Hidden Fees For Car Rental in Dubai